-The European Parliament adopted the Packaging and Packaging Waste Regulation (PPWR) on 24 April 2024.
-Due to the EU elections in June 2024, the Regulation is not expected to be published in the Official Journal of the EU until late 2024, with regulation requirements applying 18 months after.
+The European Council formally adopted the Packaging and Packaging Waste Regulation (PPWR) on 16 December 2024.
+Formal adoption is the final step in the ordinary legislative procedure, the regulation will now be published in the Official Journal of the EU.
+The regulation comes into force on the twentieth day following publication with various application dates ranging from 3 months after entry into force up to 2040.
 The aim of the regulation is to increase recycling and reduce packaging waste in response to citizens concern on over-packaging and resulting plastic pollution.

 The PPWR will repeal the current packaging and packaging waste directive (94/62/EC) which has been in place since 1994.
-Directive 94/62/EC4 lays down requirements on packaging which relate to the composition of packaging and its reusable and recoverable nature, and sets recovery and recycling targets.
-The Council of the European Union considered the current directive had not gone far enough to reduce the negative environmental impacts of packaging.
+Directive 94/62/EC lays down requirements on packaging which relate to the composition of packaging and its reusable and recoverable nature, and sets recovery and recycling targets.
+The EU Council considered Directive 94/62/EC had not gone far enough to reduce the negative environmental impacts of packaging.
 The change from a directive to a regulation aims to harmonise a range of additional measures across member states.